BjornKennethHolmstrom/TiTo/README.md

 Future Plans
 - Data import & export functionality
-- Data visualization and reporting features
+- More data visualization and reporting features

 Contributing
 We welcome contributions to TiTo Time Tracker!
 If you have suggestions for improvements or encounter any issues, please contact me through my website at https://bjornkennethholmstrom.wordpress.com/contact/